ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Excessive Heat Warning issued July 31 at 1:15PM CDT until August 1 at 8:00PM CDT by NWS Paducah KY</h2>
+   <h2>Excessive Heat Warning issued August 1 at 2:17AM CDT until August 1 at 8:00PM CDT by NWS Paducah KY</h2>
    <div style="font-size:120%">* WHAT...Dangerously hot conditions with heat index values of 110 to
       115 degrees.

-      * WHERE...Portions of southern Illinois, western Kentucky, and southeast Missouri.
+      * WHERE...Portions of southern Illinois, southwest Indiana, western Kentucky, and southeast Missouri.

-      * WHEN...Until 8 PM CDT Thursday.
+      * WHEN...Until 8 PM CDT this evening.

       * IMPACTS...Heat related illnesses increase significantly during extreme heat and high humidity events.

-      * ADDITIONAL DETAILS...Isolated to widely scattered thunderstorms Thursday afternoon may provide limited relief from the heat.
+      * ADDITIONAL DETAILS...Isolated to widely scattered thunderstorms this afternoon may provide limited relief from the heat.
    </div>
 </p>